 If you are like me, you have mental lists of everything you want to do, but then mommy brain takes over and things fall by the wayside!
 So here it is, for me, for you and everyone visiting Los Angeles over the holidays, our comprehensive list of all the amazing and awesome holiday related activities and events to attend in Los Angeles from November to January.

 Christmas Tree Lightings & Light Displays

 After the daytime crowds have left, stroll through the zoo lit up with glowing light animals,lasers, 3D projections and interactive displays at the LA Zoo Lights.
 There are photo opportunities with Santa (on select dates), places to hang with real reindeer and of course just time to have fun seeing the zoo from a different perspective.
-There are great discounts on tickets on Living Social (limited times and dates) if you act fast.
+There are often great discounts on tickets on Living Social or Groupon if you act fast.

-A new addition to this year’s Christmas Light displays is Descanso Garden’s one of a kind display – Enchanted: Forest of Light.
-Beginning November 25 through January 8, Descanso Gardens looks to wow audiences with several interactive displays, like the Symphony of Oaks, which lets you manipulate lights and sounds in the garden’s Oak Grove.
-It’s a bit on the pricey side, at $28 for adults and $24 for children 3-17 yrs old, but looks to be a spectacular event to welcome in the season.
-Tickets are provided based on timed entries starting from 5 pm each evening.
+A new addition last year to the Christmas scene was Descanso Garden’s one of a kind display – Enchanted: Forest of Light.
+Beginning November 19 through January 7, Descanso Gardens looks to wow audiences with several interactive displays, like the Symphony of Oaks, which lets you manipulate lights and sounds in the garden’s Oak Grove.
+It’s a bit on the pricey side, at $28 for adults and children, but is truly a spectacular event to welcome in the season.
+Tickets are provided based on timed entries starting from 5:30 pm each evening.

 Neighborhood Christmas Light Displays

 One of our favorite things to do over the holiday season is pack up the car on a whim and head out to check out Christmas lights, especially in neighborhoods that go all out.
 Some of our favorites from the past few years are: